 MOL History

-The history of MOL begins in 1884 with the founding of Osaka Shosen Kaisha, or OSK Line.
+MOL’s history begins in 1884 with the founding of Osaka Shosen Kaisha, or OSK Line.
 It quickly became the largest shipping company in Japan.

-- Over the following decades, leading up to World War II, the company would expand its shipping route and fleet, only to have that fleet reduced to 55 by the war’s end.
+- Over the following decades, leading up to World War II, the company expanded its shipping route and fleet, only to reduce that fleet to 55 by the war’s end.

-- It regrew its fleet and shipping services and even added such innovations as the first automated ship in the world in 1961, called the Kinkasan Maru.
+- It regrew its fleet and shipping services and even added innovations, such as the Kinkasan Maru, the first automated ship in the world, in 1961.

-- In 1964 several mergers of Japanese shipping companies led to the creation of just six.
+- In 1964, several mergers of Japanese shipping companies created just six.
 One of these was Mitsui O.S.K.
-Lines or today’s MOL.
+Lines, or today’s MOL.
 It was the result of a merger between OSK Line and Mitsui Steamship.

 - Over the following decades and up to the present, MOL has continued to grow, adding car carriers, bulk carriers, leisure cruise ships, crude oil carriers, and some of the world’s largest ships, like the Brasil Maru, the largest iron ore carrier in the world.